VasilisKalyvas/Youtube-Sync-Frontend/README.md

 3. Real time chat in room.
 4. Real time online users in room.
 5. Real time youtube video synchronization (play/pause/duration/seeking).
-6. Room destroyed if it is empty.
+6. Room dies if it is empty.

 This is version 1, version 2 coming soon with many features.